HViktorTsoi/alpha_lidar/README.md

 In this section, we demonstrate how to run and evaluate 𝛼LiDAR's core software module, which addresses 𝛼LiDAR' main challenges: accurately estimating the LiDAR's poses and recovering undistorted LiDAR measurements under the rapid motion of both the LiDAR and the carrier.

-We offer two methods for running the 𝛼LiDAR code: running with docker (we recommend) and building the source code from scratch.

 ## Run with Docker (Recommended)
 ### Prerequisites